junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 3537
 congress: 114th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 3537

-> To amend the Controlled Substances Act to clarify how controlled substance analogues are to be regulated, and for other purposes.
+> To amend the Controlled Substances Act to add certain synthetic substances to schedule I, and for other purposes.

 ## § 1.
 Short title